MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-privacy.md

 When you enter prompts using Microsoft Copilot for Microsoft 365, the information contained within your prompts, the data they retrieve, and the generated responses remain within the Microsoft 365 service boundary, in keeping with our current privacy, security, and compliance commitments.
 Microsoft Copilot for Microsoft 365 uses Azure OpenAI services for processing, not OpenAI’s publicly available services.
 Azure OpenAI doesn't cache customer content and Copilot modified prompts for Copilot for Microsoft 365.

 > [!NOTE]
-> When using Microsoft Copilot for Microsoft 365, your organization’s data might leave the Microsoft 365 service boundary under the following circumstances:
->
-> - When you’re using plugins to help Microsoft Copilot for Microsoft 365 to provide more relevant information.
-Check the privacy statement and terms of use of the plugin to determine how it will handle your organization’s data.
-For information, see [Extensibility of Microsoft Copilot for Microsoft 365](#extensibility-of-microsoft-copilot-for-microsoft-365).
+> - When you’re using plugins to help Copilot for Microsoft 365 to provide more relevant information, check the privacy statement and terms of use of the plugin to determine how it will handle your organization’s data.
+For more information, see [Extensibility of Microsoft Copilot for Microsoft 365](#extensibility-of-microsoft-copilot-for-microsoft-365).
-> - When you’re using the web content plugin to enhance chat answers, Copilot for Microsoft 365 will generate a search query that is sent to Bing for the latest information from the web.
+> - When you’re using the web content plugin, Copilot for Microsoft 365 parses the user’s prompt and identifies terms where web grounding would improve the quality of the response.
+Based on these terms, Copilot generates a search query that it sends to the Bing Search service.
 For more information, [Data, privacy, and security for web queries in Copilot for Microsoft 365](/microsoft-365-copilot/manage-public-web-access).

 Abuse monitoring for Microsoft Copilot for Microsoft 365 occurs in real-time, without providing Microsoft any standing access to customer data, either for human or for automated review.
 While abuse moderation, which includes human review of content, is available in Azure OpenAI, Microsoft Copilot for Microsoft 365 services have opted out of it.
 Microsoft 365 data isn’t collected or stored by Azure OpenAI.